charlesrich/Disco/disco/README.txt

    bin          Unix shell scripts directory [see README.txt]
                 (To use these scripts on Windows, install www.cygwin.com)

-   docs         Documentation [see also task/docs]
-     api                    Javadoc for Disco
-     *.pdf                  Relevant papers [see README.txt]

    models       Task models directory [see README.txt]

    test         Test script directory [see README.txt]